If you’re a Sales Development Representative (SDR) looking to step up to the role of an account executive, you’re at the right place!

 With growth comes responsibilities

-Before thinking about the Account Executive role, make sure you are crushing your current sales quotas or deliverables as an SDR.
-The way you manage work and responsibilities as an SDR will speak a lot about the way you’ll handle responsibilities as an accounts executive in the future.
+Before considering the Account Executive role, ensure you are crushing your current sales quotas or deliverables as an SDR.
+How you manage work and responsibilities as an SDR will speak a lot about how you’ll handle responsibilities as an accounts executive in the future.
 Your passion for goal achievement will speak for itself.

 Look for representatives who are receptive to personal development.